backend-development/backend-development-textbook/source/testing.md

 10 tests, 10 assertions, 0 failures, 1 errors, 0 skips
 ```

 Notice the 'E' in the output.
-It denotes a test with error.
+It denotes a test with an error.

 NOTE: The execution of each test method stops as soon as any error or an
 assertion failure is encountered.
 But the test suite continues with the next